 - Diocesan MU Membership

 All of the Mother’s Union activities are underpinned by prayer.
-There is a prayer group that meets at 2:30pm on the Third Tuesday of every month at St Mary’s Church, Carden Place for prayer and fellowship.
-From this, there is a prayer circle of about 17 memebers who pray for anyone who asks for prayer.
+There is a prayer group that meets at 2:30pm on the Third Tuesday of every month in the Cathedral Hall for prayer and fellowship.
+From this, there is a prayer circle of about 17 members who pray for anyone who asks for prayer.

 Mothers’ Union members from around the Diocese are involved in the following projects: